stuntrally/stuntrally3/docs/Tasks.md

 ## Horizons

-Not sure how to make them, but I have 2 ideas.
-1. Create 8 square terrains surrounding the main one (with the same size).
-They need very decreased Hmap size, pages, layers (maybe just some texture).
-They need to fit on borders with main terrain, and editor must allow their terrain editing,
-which will span across 9 terrains and that isn't implemented.

-2. If 1 is too demanding (fps,batches), then make 1 but render it to cube textures
-(6 faces) and use those in game as horizons.
-I don't think that drawing those textures is an option, won't fit and who has time for it.

-Maybe some tracks don't need it (eg. dense jungle) but this is to make some tracks not to "end so suddenly" with terrain end.
+Maybe some tracks don't need it (eg. dense jungle), but to make tracks not to "end so suddenly" with terrain.

-Not 1,2 but:
-3. Simply 1 more terrain, also in center, much bigger, with hole pixels (discard) where the current terrain is.
-Should use as few batches as possible (4,9,  16 ?).
-One texture would be bad, so probably just diffuse with blendmap.
-Edititng it needs a new mode in editor (deform, smooth, noise etc).
-Probably needs a geometry patch to connect vertices on edge with the normal terrain.
-Could do it so that the edge is below but then would be a visible hole from far, so better to patch it somehow.

 Done 3.
 No discard (yet).
 Patching is manually edited so both terrains cross.
-Todo: tool in editor to fit both on border.
+Todo: tool in editor to **auto fit** both on border.
 Editing uses same tools, just changing which terrain to edit.
 Brush size is same but bigger as it depends on terrain triangle size.

-Also more terrains possible in SR3, now need fixing:
+4. Also more terrains possible in SR3, now need *fixing*:
-move terrain and editing cursor position.
+move terrain and editing *cursor position*.

 ----

 ## Road splitting

-@MirceaKitsune, May 12, 2013
+@MirceaKitsune, May 2013

 It would be possible to make some interesting tracks if roads could be separated and combined.
-Players could be allowed to choose different paths each lap, or given less obvious shortcuts to discover.
+Players could be allowed to choose different paths each lap, or given less obvious **shortcuts** to discover.
 Tracks could also contain complex road hubs through which a player must find their own way.
 From my understanding, there would be three different parts to such a change:

-- Allowing roads themselves to be split and merged in the editor.
+- **[Done]** Allowing roads themselves to be split and merged in the editor.
 I didn't test it recently, but last I heard roads couldn't be divided or combined.

-- Allowing multiple checkpoints to represent one location (act as one).
+- Allowing multiple **checkpoints** to represent one location (act as one).
-So when splitting a road you can add checkpoints to each fork, and reaching either will let you advance further.
+So when splitting a road you can add checkpoints to each **fork**, and reaching either will let you advance further.

-- An optional addition: If (point to point tracks) gets done,
-derivative roads could allow for multiple start and end locations.
+- optional: *derivative* roads could allow for *multiple start and end locations*.
 If a track has multiple starting points, a player will randomly spawn at one of them.
 If it has multiple ending points, any player can get to either in order to finish (aiming to find the closest one).
 But this would only be possible for sprint tracks since loops require a single finish line.

-@cryham 2015-08-20
+@cryham, 2015-08-20

 1. Could be done with making many roads possible, so the split would be just a 2nd road.
 This way you would create a small road part just for the 2nd way of split, main road stayed on 1st.